Stefal/rtkbase/Readme.md

-### What is GPSView?
+### What is RTKBaseView?

-GPSView is a fork of Emlid's ReachView.
+RTKBaseView is a heavily modified fork of Emlid's ReachView for working with [RTKBase](https://github.com/Stefal/rtkbase).

 GPSView is a web-interface for RTKLIB hosted on u-blox M8T (and maybe other) receivers and non-Intel Edison SBCs.